lukeluluke/gorgias-pubsub/README.md

 You can develop and test Pub/Sub service locally
 1. You need to have a project, you can refer to `Deployment ` for how to set up project, if you don't have a Cloud Datastore enabled, you will need to enable it as well.
+    ```bash
+    #If you need to create new project
+    make create-project

+    #Set gcloud to use project
+    make set-project
+    ```

 2. Setup service account
     * If you want to create new service account
     - Assign your idea account name to  `SERVICE_ACCOUNT_NAME` in `Makefile`
     - Run `make service-account`
+    - Run `make enable services` to enable required services

     Then follow steps:
        - Login to your Google Cloud Platform console